jcdarwin/es6-bundler-demos/README.md

 ### Conclusion

-We get a `bundle.js` size of 3.2KB, and this approach requires relatively minimal configuration: apart from the build command, we make use of the [browserify-shim](https://github.com/thlorenz/browserify-shim) in `package.json` to exclude React from our `bundle.js`:
+We get a `bundle.js` size of 3.2KB, and this approach requires relatively minimal configuration &#8212; apart from the build command, we make use of the [browserify-shim](https://github.com/thlorenz/browserify-shim) in `package.json` to exclude React from our `bundle.js`:

     "browserify": {
       "transform": [